chiraggivan/DE-food-delivery/README.md

 - **IAM**: Configured roles and policies for Lambda to access RDS, S3, and SSM

 ### Architecture
 The `RDStoS3function` Lambda function is triggered on a schedule (every 4 hours) via Amazon EventBridge.
-It retrieves RDS credentials securely from AWS Systems Manager Parameter Store, connects to an Amazon RDS MySQL database (`food_test_db`), and extracts data incrementally from tables like `location` and `customer` using SQL queries.
-The data is processed into CSV files using Pandas and uploaded to an S3 bucket (`test.complete.food-delivery`) under a folder structure like `{table}/csv/`.
+It retrieves RDS credentials securely from AWS Systems Manager Parameter Store, connects to an Amazon RDS MySQL database (`db_food_delivery`), and extracts data incrementally from tables like `location` and `customer` using SQL queries.
+The data is processed into CSV files using Pandas and uploaded to an S3 bucket (`food-delivery-prod-rds-s3`) under a folder structure like `{table}/csv/`.
 The last extracted timestamp is stored in S3 (e.g., `location/csv/last_extract.txt`) to enable incremental updates.
 The function logs its activity to CloudWatch Logs for monitoring and debugging.

 ### Architecture Diagram
 ![Diagram: Amazon EventBridge → RDStoS3function → System Manager → Amazon RDS → S3 → CloudWatch Logs](/resources/architecture-rds-to-s3.png)